ninest/vue-fetching/README.md

 # Fetching in Vue 3

-> Different composables for fetching and caching data in Vue 3
+> Data fetching composable/hook function for Vue 3

 All examples are fetching a list of Posts from [JSON placeholder](https://jsonplaceholder.typicode.com/posts).
 Here's an interface for a post object: